Optimising the decision threshold in a weighted voting system: The case of the IMF's Board of Governors: Results

-For each quota between 50\% and 87\%, we computed the Euclidean and Manhattan distances, and the maximal ratio between the actual voting weights and the Banzhaf indices of all countries.
-Figure~\ref{Fig2} shows that the Euclidean and Manhattan distances have a unique minimum around 58\%.
-Then the power of the United States would be 16.94\%, which is quite close to its weight.
-While the Euclidean and the Manhattan distances are distorted to the larger absolute differences, the maximal ratio considers the relative difference.
-The minimum of the maximal ratio is at 60\%.
-At this quota, the maximum of the power index and weight ratio is 1.149, and it belongs to Djibouti, which is ranked 165 among the member weights.
+For each quota between 50\% and 87\%, we computed the Euclidean and Manhattan distances, as well as the maximal ratio between the actual voting weights and the Banzhaf indices of all countries.
+Figure~\ref{Fig2} shows that both distance measures exhibit a unique minimum: the Euclidean distance attains its minimum at a quota of 58\%, while the Manhattan distance reaches its minimum at 59\%.
+At these threshold levels, the discrepancy between voting weights and voting power is minimised according to absolute distance measures.

+At a 58\% threshold, the United States' voting power is 16.93\%, which is very close to its assigned voting weight.
+While the Euclidean and Manhattan distances emphasise larger absolute deviations, the maximal ratio focuses on relative differences between voting power and voting weight.
+The maximal ratio also attains its minimum at a threshold of 58\%.
+At this, the maximum ratio of the Banzhaf power index to the corresponding voting weight is 1.0272, and this maximum is achieved by Japan, which ranks second in voting weights among the member states.

-Similar to \citet{BhattacherjeeSarkar2019}, we calculate the Pearson's correlation between weights and Banzhaf indices.
-This approach confirms our results: Figure~\ref{Fig4} shows that the correlation is the highest with a 58\% quota.
+Following \citet{BhattacherjeeSarkar2019}, we compute Pearson's correlation between weights and Banzhaf indices.
+This approach confirms our results: Figure~\ref{Fig4} shows that the correlation is the highest with a 58\% threshold.

+In the 58-59\% range, the power of the USA is sufficiently low, while the power of the middle and small weighted countries is still smaller than in the case of $q>70\%$.

+\citet{Ruff2009} provide an optimal threshold, $q^*=\frac{1}{2}(1+\sqrt{\sum{w_i}})$ for minimizing $\frac{\beta_i}{w_i}$ ratio each player.
+In the case of IMF, this threshold would be 60.91\%, which is quite similar to our results using different distance measures.

 Figure~\ref{Fig3} shows that the value of the Power of the Body to Act index decreases sharply with the increase in the quota.
-At the proposed 58\% only 26.16\% of the coalitions are winners; a quota of 60\% would further decrease it to 20.48\%.
+At the proposed 58\% only 26.16\% of the coalitions are winners; a quota of 59\% would further decrease it to 23.28\%.
 In the case of the IMF, this steep decline is a well-known phenomenon, \citet{Leech2002b} identified a similar pattern.

-We also examine the inequality of power.
-The current inequality in the voting weights, which can be interpreted as the desired inequality, is presented at the end of Table~\ref{Gini_HHI}.

-The corresponding values calculated from the power index obtained with different quotas are shown in Table~\ref{Gini_HHI}.
-For the Gini Index, the inequality in the power profile is closest to the inequality in the weights for $q = 60\%$, while for the Herfindahl-Hirschmann index it is closest with $q=59\%$.
-These are quite close to the suggested 58\%.